-"Through the study of great writers and their exploration of the human condition, including love, loneliness, power, prejudice, bravery and loss, A level English literature inspires and deepens students' passion for writing in all literary genres and requires them to join a critical conversation that has been ongoing for centuries.
-Having taught this subject for many years at Woodbridge I am continually inspired and in awe of the dedication and excitement of the students I teach.
-This course offers them the chance to develop their passion for literature and a greater understanding of human experience over time and space."
+"Through the study of great writers and their exploration of the human condition, including love, loneliness, power, prejudice, bravery and loss, A level English Literature inspires and deepens students' passion for writing in all literary genres and requires them to join a critical conversation that has been ongoing for centuries."

-STUDYING ENGLISH LITERATURE AT WOODBRIDGE
+STUDYING ENGLISH LITERATURE

-Students wishing to study English literature A level at Woodbridge are required to have GCSE grade 6 or above, or IGCSE grade 6 or above in English language and English literature.
+Students wishing to study English Literature A level at Woodbridge should have GCSE grade 6 or above, or IGCSE grade 6 or above in English Language and English Literature.